guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_nginx_oauth.md

 - I wouldn\'t recommend to use the latest container image of any third-party application since it may introduce breaking changes and cause inconsistent application behaviour.
 Always choose a **stable** release version and have a good upgrade routine in place to ensure that you\'re keeping third-party applications up-to-date.

-- Normally, when you want to use OAuth2 Proxy with Azure AD Identity Provider, you would use ```--provider=azure``` in the ```template.spec.containers.args``` section of the Deployment resource in the template below.
-In release 7.3.0 of OAuth2 Proxy a breaking change was introduced which affected Azure provider and a solution for it is to use a generic OIDC provider instead of Azure provider which I\'m using below.
-You can check this GitHub Issue for more details on this: [v7.3.0 breaks azure provider](https://github.com/oauth2-proxy/oauth2-proxy/issues/1666)

 - In the ```template.spec.containers.env``` section of the Deployment, we\'re integrating Kubernetes Secrets for the sensitive values which we created earlier as the environment variables for OAuth2 Proxy.
 Names of the environment variables should stay as provided in the example since that\'s what OAuth2 Proxy expects: [OAuth2 Proxy - Environment variables](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview/#environment-variables)

 ``` yaml